automainint/laplace/README.md

 - [google/benchmark][benchmark-link] for benchmarks.

 ##  How to build
 To build the project CMake 3.18, Git and Python 3 are required.
+Make sure your compiler [supports][compiler-support-link] C++20.

 ### With provided build script
 - Execute the build script.